 28. Agreement as Offer.
 It is understood that this Agreement constitutes an offer to purchase until executed by Seller.
-Seller shall have until to accept this offer at which time, if not accepted, this offer shall become null and void unless ratified in writing by Buyer.
+Seller shall have until 5:00 PM CST April 4, 2024 to accept this offer at which time, if not accepted, this offer shall become null and void unless ratified in writing by Buyer.

 29. Moratorium.
 In the event the City or any other governmental agency shall declare or effect a moratorium during the term of this Agreement on building permits or development which affects the Property, then all dates set forth in this Agreement shall be extended for the same period as the moratorium shall be in effect.